 The funding allocations recommended by the Assessment Panel are reported to Council for consideration, and if appropriate, final approval.

 Applications that require an expression of interest process will undergo a preliminary assessment process and be shortlisted for Council endorsement before further evaluation and final determination by Council.

-Notification to applicants is made in June/July each year.
+Notification to applicants is made in July each year.

 Assessment of minor grants

-Quick Response grants, Membership Activity grants, Incorporation Establishment grants and Individual Development grants are assessed throughout the financial year and are available until all monies are expended.
+Quick Response grants, Membership Activity grants, Female Participation grants.
+Youth Initiative grants and Individual Development grants are assessed throughout the financial year and are available until all monies are expended.

 Applications are assessed by a Council Officer to ensure all eligibility criteria have been met.